Recommended portfolio from DNB Carnegie

 Shares in:

-Recommended portfolio report week 11 (PDF, Norwegian)Open the file in a new tab.
+Recommended portfolio report week 14 (PDF)Open the file in a new tab.

 PLEASE NOTE: The recommendations are given with certain reservations.
-Read the disclaimer below.
+Read disclaimer below.

 Click on the ticker to view key information: